Provar

 It’s important to note that you should not rename the configuration file within the .smtp folder during this setup process.
-Provar will specifically look for a file named smtp1.config.
+Automation will specifically look for a file named smtp1.config.
 If this file is renamed to anything else, the following error will result in your build:

 No proper SMTP properties were found to send an email